Australia’s dedicated national and international broadband network for research and education

 Our flagship service.
 Dedicated optical fibre provided by AARNet or one of our partner networks directly to your institution or organisation.

-Our connectivity services portfolio provides customers with a range of options for managing very large data transfers, global roaming, interconnecting campuses, data centres and service providers, and other network needs.
+We offer customersa range of options for managing very large data transfers, global roaming, interconnecting campuses, data centres and cloud service providers, and other network needs.

 Methods of connecting your site to AARNet